gjtorikian/nothingherebut.me/README.md

 I am a believer in open source, which is why nearly the entire project is available here.

 What's _not_ available is the actual story itself.
 Providing that full text would sort of default the purpose of the project.
-(This is also why the story is an SVG.
-Embedding the text in the browser DOM would just allow you to always read the two lines easily at any point in an hour.)
+(This is also why the story is an image.
+Embedding the text in the browser DOM would just allow you to always read the two lines easily at any point in an hour.
+Fetching the image and decoding it ought to provide just enough of a frustrating barrier.)

 The file _text.sample.yml_ provides a rough outline of what that file looks like.
 Feel free to add your own text and rename it to _text.yml_ to make the server render it.